the-events-calendar/tribe-common/readme.txt

 * Tweak - Add ability to prevent duplicate JOINs by allowing an optionally supplied ID per join [128202]
 * Tweak - Add ability to turn on/off no_found_rows logic for queries [128202]
 * Fix - Resolve issues with pagination in REST API by making the query cache more comprehensive [127710]
-* Fix - Only load customizer css when loading main stylesheets or widget stylesheets of PRO [112127]

 = [4.9.9] 2019-05-16 =